olasadek/PsyProtection/README.md

 # 🚀 Setup Instructions
 Please follow the instructions as they are to get a proper setup

 ### 1. Clone the Repository
 ```bash
 git clone https://github.com/olasadek/PsyProtection.git
 cd PsyProtection
 ```
+please never forget to change the environment file / configure file to match your api key and entrez email

 ## First choice with ![pink badge](https://img.shields.io/badge/via-kubernetes-ffc0cb)  :

 Requires: